sagarrabanana/telesketchPad/README.md

-# telesketchPad
+# etchasketchPad
-Telesketch alike controller for PC
+Etch a sketch alike controller for PC